 Research

-I’m interested in using computational techniques to explore how the brain learns from sensory experience and extracts meaningful representations from complex temporal stimuli.
+I’m interested in using computational, behavioral, and neuroimaging techniques to explore how the brain learns from sensory experience and extracts meaningful representations from complex temporal stimuli.

-So far, my research in music cognition has looked at topics such as modeling listeners’ tonal expectations and identifying cross-cultural similarities in musical scales.
+So far, my research using musical stimuli has looked at topics such as modeling listeners’ statistical expectations and identifying cross-cultural similarities in pitch organization.
 Some relevant publications:

 • Verosky, N. J., & Morgan, E. (2021).
 Pitches that wire together fire together: Scale degree associations across time predict melodic expectations.
 Cognitive Science, 45(10).
 [Web]